 15. Fairy Tale Eggplant

-This variety does not just have a cute name.
-It looks cute, too.
-Fairy Tale eggplant can make you hesitate to cut with a small size and plenty of white and purple stripes on the peel.
+This variety does not just have a cute name; it looks pretty, too.
+Fairy Tale eggplant can make you hesitate to cut it because it has a small size (as big as your palm) and plenty of attractive white and purple stripes on the peel.

 16. Orient Express Eggplants

 Orient Express eggplants have the typical glossy deep purple skin and the slender shape of regular eggplant.
 The flesh inside is very tender.
 It is perfect for roasting and grilling.
 You can add it to curries, casseroles, and vegetable dishes as well.